ESCOMP/CTSM/doc/source/tech_note/Introduction/CLM50_Tech_Note_Introduction.rst

 **LIST OF FIGURES**

-- Figure 1.1.
-Land biogeophysical, biogeochemical, and landscape processes simulated by CLM (adapted from Lawrence et al. (2011) for CLM4.5).
+- :numref:`Figure Land processes` Land biogeophysical, biogeochemical, and landscape processes simulated by CLM (adapted from Lawrence et al. (2011) for CLM4.5).

-- Figure 2.1.
-Configuration of the CLM subgrid hierarchy.
+- :numref:`Figure CLM subgrid hierarchy` Configuration of the CLM subgrid hierarchy.

-- Figure 4.1.
-Schematic diagram of (a) direct beam radiation, (b) diffuse solar radiation, and (c) longwave radiation absorbed, transmitted, and reflected by vegetation and ground.
+- :numref:`Figure Radiation Schematic` Schematic diagram of (a) direct beam radiation, (b) diffuse solar radiation, and (c) longwave radiation absorbed, transmitted, and reflected by vegetation and ground.

-- Figure 5.1.
-Schematic diagram of sensible heat fluxes for (a) non-vegetated surfaces and (b) vegetated surfaces.
+- :numref:`Figure Schematic diagram of sensible heat fluxes` Schematic diagram of sensible heat fluxes for (a) non-vegetated surfaces and (b) vegetated surfaces.

-- Figure 5.2.
-Schematic diagram of water vapor fluxes for (a) non-vegetated surfaces and (b) vegetated surfaces.
+- :numref:`Figure Schematic diagram of latent heat fluxes` Schematic diagram of water vapor fluxes for (a) non-vegetated surfaces and (b) vegetated surfaces.

-- Figure 6.1.
+- :numref:`Figure Soil Temperature Schematic`.
 Schematic diagram of numerical scheme used to solve for soil temperature.

-- Figure 7.1.
-Hydrologic processes represented in CLM.
+- :numref:`Figure Hydrologic processes` Hydrologic processes represented in CLM.

-- Figure 7.2.
-Example of three layer snow pack (snl=-3).

-- Figure 7.3.
-Schematic diagram of numerical scheme used to solve for soil water fluxes.
+- :numref:`Figure Water flux schematic` Schematic diagram of numerical scheme used to solve for soil water fluxes.

+- :numref:`three layer snow pack` Example of three layer snow pack (snl=-3).

-- Figure 12.1.
-Schematic representation of the urban land unit.
+- :numref:`Figure Schematic representation of the urban land unit` Schematic representation of the urban land unit.

-- Figure 12.2.
-Schematic of urban and atmospheric model coupling.
+- :numref:`Figure Schematic of urban and atmospheric model coupling` Schematic of urban and atmospheric model coupling.

-- Figure 13.1.
-Vegetation fluxes and pools.
+- :numref:`Figure Vegetation fluxes and pools` Vegetation fluxes and pools.

-- Figure 13.2: Carbon and nitrogen pools.
+- :numref:`Figure Carbon and nitrogen pools` Carbon and nitrogen pools.

-- Figure 14.1.
-Example of annual phenology cycle for seasonal deciduous.
+- :numref:`Figure annual phenology cycle` Example of annual phenology cycle for seasonal deciduous.

-- Figure 14.2.
+- 14.2.
 Example fluxes and pools sizes for an onset growth period of 15 days, with initial transfer pool size of 100 gC m-2 and a timestep of one hour. a) Flux leaving transfer pool (e.g. CFleaf\_xfer,leaf). b) Carbon content of transfer pool and its associated display pool (e.g. CSleaf\_xfer and CSleaf, respectively).

-- Figure 14.3.
+- 14.3.
 Example fluxes and pool sizes for an offset (litterfall) period of 15 days, with initial display pool size of 100 gC m-2 and a timestep of one hour. a) Litterfall flux (e.g CFleaf,litter). b) Carbon content of display pool and litter pool through the litterfall period, ignoring the losses from litter pool due to decomposition during this period.

-- Figure 15.1.
-Schematic of decomposition model in CLM.
+- :numref:`Figure Schematic of decomposition model in CLM` Schematic of decomposition model in CLM.

-- Figure 15.2.
-Pool structure, transitions, respired fractions (numbers at end of arrows), and turnover times (numbers in boxes) for the 2 alternate soil decomposition models included in CLM.
+- :numref:`Figure Pool structure` Pool structure, transitions, respired fractions (numbers at end of arrows), and turnover times (numbers in boxes) for the 2 alternate soil decomposition models included in CLM.

-- Figure 16.1.
-Biological nitrogen fixation as a function of annual net primary production.
-300Figure 19.1.
-Schematic representation of biological and physical processes integrated in CLM that affect the net CH4 surface flux. (left) Fully inundated portion of a CLM gridcell and (right) variably saturated portion of a gridcell.
+- :numref:`Figure Biological nitrogen fixation` Biological nitrogen fixation as a function of annual net primary production.

+- :numref:`Figure Methane Schematic` Schematic representation of biological and physical processes integrated in CLM that affect the net CH4 surface flux. (left) Fully inundated portion of a CLM gridcell and (right) variably saturated portion of a gridcell.

-- Figure 21.1.
-Schematic of land cover change impacts on CLM carbon pools and fluxes.
+- :numref:`Figure Schematic of land cover change` Schematic of land cover change impacts on CLM carbon pools and fluxes.

-- Figure 21.2.
-Schematic of translation of annual UNH land units to CLM4 plant functional types.
+- :numref:`Figure Schematic of translation of annual UNH land units` Schematic of translation of annual UNH land units to CLM4 plant functional types.

-- Figure 25.1.
-Atmospheric :math:`\mathrm{\Delta}` 14C used to drive 14C model over the historical period.
+- :numref:`Figure Atmospheric Delta C14` Atmospheric :math:`\mathrm{\Delta}` 14C used to drive 14C model over the historical period.

 **LIST OF TABLES**

-- Table 2.1.
-Plant functional types
+- :numref:`Table Plant functional types` Plant functional types

-- Table 2.2.
-Prescribed plant functional type heights
+- :numref:`Table Prescribed plant functional type heights` Prescribed plant functional type heights

+- :numref:`Table Soil layer structure` Soil layer structure

-- Table 2.3.
-Atmospheric input to land model
+- :numref:`Table Atmospheric input to land model` Atmospheric input to land model

-- Table 2.4.
-Land model output to atmospheric model
+- :numref:`Table Land model output to atmospheric model` Land model output to atmospheric model

-- Table 2.5.
-Surface data required for CLM4.5 and their base spatial resolution
+- :numref:`Table Surface data required for CLM and their base spatial resolution` Surface data required for CLM4.5 and their base spatial resolution

-- Table 2.6.
-Physical constants
+- :numref:`Table Physical constants` Physical constants

-- Table 3.1.
-Plant functional type optical properties
+- :numref:`Table Plant functional type optical properties` Plant functional type optical properties

-- Table 3.2.
-Intercepted snow optical properties
+- :numref:`Table Intercepted snow optical properties` Intercepted snow optical properties

-- Table 3.3.
-Dry and saturated soil albedos
+- :numref:`Table Dry and saturated soil albedos` Dry and saturated soil albedos

-- Table 3.4.
-Spectral bands and weights used for snow radiative transfer
+- :numref:`Table Spectral bands and weights used for snow radiative transfer` Spectral bands and weights used for snow radiative transfer

-- Table 3.5.
-Single-scatter albedo values used for snowpack impurities and ice
+- :numref:`Table Single-scatter albedo values used for snowpack impurities and ice` Single-scatter albedo values used for snowpack impurities and ice

-- Table 3.6.
-Mass extinction values (m2 kg-1) used for snowpack impurities and ice.
+- :numref:`Table Mass extinction values` Mass extinction values (m2 kg-1) used for snowpack impurities and ice.

-- Table 3.7.
-Asymmetry scattering parameters used for snowpack impurities and ice.
+- :numref:`Table Asymmetry scattering parameters used for snowpack impurities and ice` Asymmetry scattering parameters used for snowpack impurities and ice.

-- Table 3.8.
-Orbital parameters
+- :numref:`Table Orbital parameters` Orbital parameters

-- Table 5.1.
-Plant functional type aerodynamic parameters
+- :numref:`Table Plant functional type aerodynamic parameters` Plant functional type aerodynamic parameters

-- Table 5.2.
-Coefficients for e\ :sub:`sat`\ :sup:`T`
+- :numref:`Table Coefficients for saturation vapor pressure` Coefficients for e\ :sub:`sat`\ :sup:`T`

-- Table 5.3.
-Coefficients for 112Table 6.1.
+- :numref:`Table Coefficients for derivative of esat` Coefficients for 112:numref:`` 6.1.
 Soil layer structure.

-- Table 7.1.
-Meltwater scavenging efficiency for particles within snow
+- :numref:`Table Meltwater scavenging` Meltwater scavenging efficiency for particles within snow

-- Table 7.2.
-Minimum and maximum thickness of snow layers (m)
+- :numref:`Table snow layer thickness` Minimum and maximum thickness of snow layers (m)

-- Table 8.1.
-Plant functional type (PFT) photosynthetic parameters.
+- :numref:`Table Plant functional type (PFT) photosynthetic parameters` Plant functional type (PFT) photosynthetic parameters.

-- Table 8.2.
-Temperature dependence parameters for C3 photosynthesis.
+- :numref:`Table Temperature dependence parameters for C3 photosynthesis` Temperature dependence parameters for C3 photosynthesis.

-- Table8.3.
-Plant functional type root distribution parameters.
+- :numref:`Table Plant functional type root distribution parameters` Plant functional type root distribution parameters.

-- Table 13.1.
-Allocation and carbon:nitrogen ratio parameters
+- :numref:`Table Allocation and CN ratio parameters` Allocation and carbon:nitrogen ratio parameters

-- Table 15.1.
-Decomposition rate constants for litter and SOM pools, C:N ratios, and acceleration parameters (see section 15.8 for explanation) for the CLM-CN decomposition pool structure.
+- :numref:`Table Decomposition rate constants` Decomposition rate constants for litter and SOM pools, C:N ratios, and acceleration parameters (see section 15.8 for explanation) for the CLM-CN decomposition pool structure.

-- Table 15.2.
-Respiration fractions for litter and SOM pools

-- Table 15.3.
-Respiration fractions for litter and SOM pools for Century-based structure
+- :numref:`Table Respiration fractions for litter and SOM pools` Respiration fractions for litter and SOM pools

-- Table 15.4.Turnover times, C:N ratios, and acceleration parameters (see section 15.8 for explanation) for the Century-based decomposition cascade.
+- :numref:`Table Turnover times` Turnover times, C:N ratios, and acceleration parameters (see section 15.8 for explanation) for the Century-based decomposition cascade.

+- :numref:`Table Respiration fractions for Century-based structure` Respiration fractions for litter and SOM pools for Century-based structure

-- Table 18.1.
-PFT-specific combustion completeness and fire mortality factors.
+- :numref:`Table PFT-specific combustion completeness and fire mortality` PFT-specific combustion completeness and fire mortality factors.

-- Table 19.1.
-Parameter descriptions and sensitivity analysis ranges applied in the methane model.
+- :numref:`Table Methane Parameter descriptions`  Parameter descriptions and sensitivity analysis ranges applied in the methane model.

-- Table 19.2.
-Temperature dependence of aqueous and gaseous diffusion coefficients for CH4 and O2.
+- :numref:`Table Temperature dependence of aqueous and gaseous diffusion` Temperature dependence of aqueous and gaseous diffusion coefficients for CH4 and O2.

-- Table 20.1.
-Crop plant functional types (pfts) in CLM4.5CNcrop and their parameters relating to phenology and morphology.
-Numbers in the first column correspond to the list of pfts in Table 2.1.
+- :numref:`Table Crop plant functional types` Crop plant functional types (pfts) in CLM4.5CNcrop and their parameters relating to phenology and morphology.
+Numbers in the first column correspond to the list of pfts in :numref:`Table Plant functional types`.

-- Table 20.2.
-Crop pfts in CLM4.5CNcrop and their parameters relating to allocation.
-Numbers in the first column correspond to the list of pfts in Table 2.1.
+- :numref:`Table Crop pfts in CLM4.5CNcrop and their parameters` Crop pfts in CLM4.5CNcrop and their parameters relating to allocation.
+Numbers in the first column correspond to the list of pfts in :numref:`Table Plant functional types`.

-- Table 20.3.
-Pre- and post-grain fill C:N ratios for crop leaf, stem, fine root, and reproductive pools.
+- :numref:`Table Pre- and post-grain fill CN ratios` Pre- and post-grain fill C:N ratios for crop leaf, stem, fine root, and reproductive pools.

-- Table 22.1.
-Plant functional type (PFT) biogeography rules with respect to climate.
+- :numref:`Table Plant functional type (PFT) biogeography rules` Plant functional type (PFT) biogeography rules with respect to climate.

-- Table 24.1.
-Mass fraction m\ :sub:`i` , mass median diameter :sub:`v, i` , and geometric standard deviation :sub:`g, i` , per dust source mode i
+- :numref:`Table Dust Mass fraction` Mass fraction m\ :sub:`i` , mass median diameter :sub:`v, i` , and geometric standard deviation :sub:`g, i` , per dust source mode i

-- Table 24.2.
-Minimum and maximum particle diameters in each dust transport bin j
+- :numref:`Table Dust Minimum and maximum particle diameters` Minimum and maximum particle diameters in each dust transport bin j

 **ACKNOWLEDGEMENTS**